Infra

 5.3.1.
 Tuples

-A tuple is a struct with a defined order.
+A tuple is a struct whose items are ordered.
 For notational convenience, a literal syntax can be used to express tuples, by surrounding the tuple with parenthesis and separating its items with a comma.
 To use this notation, the names need to be clear from context.
 This can be done by preceding the first instance with the name given to the tuple.
 An indexing syntax can be used by providing a zero-based index into a tuple inside square brackets.
 The index cannot be out-of-bounds.

 A status is an example tuple consisting of a code (a number) and text (a byte sequence).